digitalrebar/doc/principles/heterogenous-os-support.rst

 These are needed so that the provisioner find the proper location to copy all the information needed to kick off a network-based installation of an operating system.
-The defaout proposal includes stanzas for the Ubuntu and CentOS operating system releases Digital Rebar supports.
+The default proposal includes stanzas for the Ubuntu and CentOS operating system releases Digital Rebar supports.

 -  Proper recipe supoprt for the OS in the provisioner.
 Right now we